railsagency/rails_coding_quiz/README.md

 # LD Studios Taco Shop.
 Build a Taco Ordering API!
 Yum!

-## We're Looking For in a candidate
+## What We Look For In A Candidate

   1. Knowledge of Ruby on Rails.
   2. Can work with technologies (i.e. Angular) that you may not have seen before.